 Proposed device-directed-utterance detection model: It combines features from the ASR system’s decoding graph, acoustic embeddings, and embeddings of the ASR system’s 1-best hypothesis in order to form a final decision as to whether an input utterance is device-directed or background speech.

 One of the inputs to our network is the log filter-bank energies of the source utterance, which describe the energies in different frequency bands of the acoustic signal.
 Those inputs pass to a long short-term memory (LSTM) network, a type of neural network common in speech recognition because it processes inputs in order, so it can learn systematic relationships between successive sounds.
-The output of the LSTM is an acoustic “embedding” — a vector that is trained to represent features of the acoustic signal particularly useful for the discrimination of device-directed and background speech.
+The output of the LSTM is an acoustic “embedding” — a vector that represents features of the acoustic signal particularly useful for the discrimination of device-directed and background speech.

 Another input is the ASR system’s best guess at the transcription of the source utterance.
 We embed that transcription as well, numerically representing every letter using so-called character embeddings.
 Those embeddings also pass to an LSTM, whose output is a vector representing semantic features of the utterance useful for the classification task.

 While processing an incoming microphone signal, the ASR system builds a graph of hypotheses — i.e., potential transcriptions.
 (This is a graph in the sense of a data structure consisting of “nodes”, typically depicted as circles, and “edges”, typically depicted as line segments connecting nodes.)
 The structure of this decoding graph (e.g., the number of edges and their probabilistic weights) describes how confident the ASR system is in the accuracy of its transcription of the acoustic signal.